Bryan Walker wins The Yuletide Trial

 Refresh your browser to see any changes

-Glenn Bennett's photos from The Roderick Gray at Richmond - many more via Photos Page
+Glenn Bennett's photos from The Yuletide at Southwaite - many more via Photos Page

 Information about our sport and how to apply for membership of our Club can be found amongst these web pages.

 However, if you require further details the Club can be contacted using the form on the right.

 S.C.T. or Sporting Car Trials is a very simple form of motor sport.
 It consists of a driving test with no constraints on time or speed, all that is required is to score as few penalty points as possible.
 The course is laid out into different “sections” which are demarcated by 12 gates which in turn are numbered from 12 to 1.
 The driver attempts each section and has to try and drive through the section and neither stop nor hit any of the gates, to do so would incur the score of that particular gate.